 PARISH PRAYER CHAIN A network of parishioners prays for intentions requested by fellow parishioners.
 Each prayer request is prayerfully passed to dozens of parishioners via telephone or email.
 Requests may be for prayers for anyone - Catholic or non-Catholic, parishioners or non-parishioners.
 Contact: Vicki Gores, 839-8543

 ADULT RELIGIOUS EDUCATION COMMITTEE This committee is designed to help organize various Adult Faith Education opportunities throughout the year; i.e. Bible Studies, topic discussions.
 Contact: Parish Office, 838-1520

 RITE OF CHRISTIAN INITIATION FOR ADULTS (RCIA) RCIA is a process of instruction, prayer and faith sharing in a group that leads a participant into full communion with the Catholic Church.
 Instructors walk with RCIA candidates on their journey of faith.
 Acting as liaisons with the parish, they help candidates as they integrate their lives into the social and ministerial life of the faith community.
 Adults can begin the process of preparing for the Sacraments of Baptism, Confirmation and Eucharist at any time during the year.
 Many parish volunteers are needed for the success of this ministry.
 Contact: Fr.
-Fred Harvey, 838-1520
+Kenneth Phillips, 838-1520

 YOUTH MINISTRY This ministry develops, promotes, and enhances the social and spiritual needs of the youth in our parish community.
 Activities include retreats, The Rock, social events, ministry projects and fellowship opportunities.
 The programs also encourage our youth to become more active in the parish community-at-large.
 Adult volunteers are needed for the success of this ministry.
 Contact: Deacon Tom Magnuson, Deacon Hans Gayzur